Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 * As always when using Nuitka: Your script first **must work in interpreted mode**.
 Syntax errors will cause exceptions during the compile.
 And of course all required packages must have been installed.

 * Nuitka must have been installed - preferably the current version or even its development branch when running into issues.
 But be sure to use at least version 0.6.6.
+* Check out the tags to get hinted compilation scripts that will work with the corresponding Nuitka release.
+* Each tag is created before a compatibility breaking change is commited to follow Nuitka development.

 * Hinted compilation is for **standalone** mode only.
 It does not work, or respectively makes no sense otherwise.